Elephant conservation volunteering in Namibia

 Whyshould I do this?

 One of the most appealing parts of this project is the opportunity to really live life in the bush.
-You will learn so much about cooking over fires, how to build fires, how to build a wall, how to track animals… and so much more.
-There is such a capacity here for learning, as well as living a lifestyle that has been all but forgotten.
+You will learn about cooking over fires, how to build fires, how to build a wall, how to track animals… and so much more.
 In addition to this, the work that you will be doing in Namibia is essential.
 Farmers with little to no resources need the help of the volunteers to protect their water sources (and hence their livelihoods!), and the research work completed on the elephants is essential to promote their survival in this area.
 The project also runs local education programmes to teach farmers and communities how to live alongside elephants- something that generations of their predecessors have done, but due to hunting and wars, this generation have never had to know.

 Volunteers can fly into Walvis Bay (WVB) or Windhoek (WDH).
 Walvis Bay is the closer airport to the project (20 minutes from the start location) whereas Windhoek is further away (4 hours from the start location).
 We can arrange transfers from both locations which cost approximately £15 from Walvis Bay and £35 from Windhoek.